Little Sisters of Jesus

-The Little Sisters of Jesus are a community of Catholic religious sisters inspired by the life and writings of Charles de Foucauld, founded by Little Sister Magdeleine of Jesus (Madeleine Hutin).
+The Little Sisters of Jesus are a community of Catholic religious sisters.
+Inspired by the life and writings of Charles de Foucauld, they were founded by Little Sister Magdeleine of Jesus (Madeleine Hutin).

-Little Sister Magdeleine of Jesus 1898 - 1989
+Little Sister Magdeleine of Jesus 1898 – 1989

 Madeleine Hutin, taking the name Little Sister Magdeleine of Jesus, founded the Little Sisters of Jesus on 8 September 1939, in Touggourt, French Algeria, following the path marked out by Charles de Foucauld (also known as Father de Foucauld or Brother Charles of Jesus).

 Little Sister Magdeleine began by sharing the life of semi-nomads on the outskirts of a Saharan oasis.
 Little Sisters of Jesus now live in sixty-three countries throughout the world.